 - Log in with the vSphere Web Client to the vCenter Server connected to the Platform Services Controller.

 - Specify the user name and password for firstname.lastname@example.org or another member of the vCenter Single Sign-On Administrators group.

 If you specified a different domain during installation, log in as administrator@ mydomain.

 - Under Single Sign On, click Configuration.

-- View a certificate's details and verify the expiration date in the Valid until field.
+- In the bottom part of the screen, view the details of the certificate and verify the expiration date in the Valid until To field.

 You might see a warning at the top of the tab which indicates that a certificate is about to expire.